lkcozy/code-notes/notes/communication/writing/writing_tech.md

 - Due to the high `upfront cost`, lack of `general availability`, and power requirements,a lot of hobbyists miners mine other cryptocurrencies, also called Altcoins.
 - Encourage them to develop more `empathy`(another's feeling) and consider their colleagues’ `perspectives` and `viewpoints`
 - Don’t expect your efforts to `yield`(bring) immediate results
+- These instructions are `collectively referred` to as the “consensus protocol”

 ## AI/ML